uiharuayako/recollwebui-novel/README.rst

 which has not been updated lately, and is now slightly obsolete.
 If you are currently on github, you are viewing a mirror of the framagit repo (you're fine :) ).

-As compared to the original, this version has an additional dependency when running the webui-standalone.py server (i.e. not with apache): it uses the python3-waitress module which must be installed.
+As compared to the original, this version has the python3-waitress package as an additional dependency when running the webui-standalone.py server (i.e. not with apache).
 This makes webui-standalone quite suitable for moderate multiaccess loads with no authentication needs.

 An updated version of the original doc follows.